Azkomar/BOTMG/README.md

 - __python-dotenv__: Allows sensitive values to be stored securely in an .env file and retrieved when needed.
 - __Flask-Mail__: Used to send emails to specific addresses by configuring the email-sending process and building the email content.
 - __Jinja2__: Used to embed Python variables within the HTML templates.
+- __psycopg2__: Used to connect to the Postgres database

 # Goal of this website
-The goal of my project for this website is to deploy it online after completing the CS50 course.
-As I’ve already discussed it with members of the ROTMG (Realm of the Mad God) community, many of them are excited about the website.
-Even some content creators are eager to see it!
-For a first website, I will be really proud if some members find it useful. :)
-I also hope people will send me ideas to improve it and make it even better!
+The goal of this website is simply to create something I would love to have in the game: a collection log !
+I hope you enjoy this amateur website! :)